KonevDmitry/birdClassification/README.md

 ![alt text](./resources/birds.png)

 # How to use:
-Repository contains birdClassificationWithKNNOnEmbeddings.ipynb file, which includes all code that we wrote.
+Repository contains birdClassification.ipynb file, which includes all code that we wrote.
 All needed libraries will be installed during notebook launch.

 # Algorithm description: